Outline

 Regulated by The Accounting and Corporate Regulatory Authority (ACRA), foreign companies can establish a Representative Office (RO) in Singapore to explore business opportunities before committing.
-An RO allows assessment of the business environment without engaging in profit-yielding activities.
+Furthermore, an RO allows assessment of the business environment without engaging in profit-yielding activities.

 However, for sales purposes, incorporating a private limited company is advisable.